University Appointments

 2012/04-2013/12, Visiting Researcher (Academic Guest) , Institute of Cartography and Geoinformation, ETH Zurich, Switzerland

-- Evaluating the effectiveness of location-based social media in human activity modeling (in progress)
+- Evaluating the effectiveness of location-based social media in human activity modeling (completed)

 Recent studies have investigated the use of location-based social media (LBSM) to generalize, model and predict human mobility.
 However, LBSM data suffer from different levels of data quality issues (such as accuracy, precision, scale, and sampling bias) across population groups.
 The representativeness and reliability of LBSM data and its influence on the quality of derived human mobility (i.e., inference accuracy) have not been systematically investigated.
 Answers to these questions are fundamental to the proper use of such data for human mobility related decision making.
 Given the need to evaluate the efficacy of LBSM data in modeling human mobility, this research proposes to examine the sampling biases of LBSM data and its reliability to support deriving human mobility patterns at both individual and aggregated levels, as different analytical scales may reveal distinct patterns.
 The evaluation of population bias of LBSM data fills the research gap on the representativeness of LBSM data in human mobility modeling, which has been a continuing challenge in data mining.